CatalystSoftworks/Catalyst-Tools-for-Blender/README.md

 > The operation will provide a warning if you have more than 1 root bone in the armature.
 This is important as game engines (like Unreal) won't accept armatures that have more than 1 root bone.

+## Feature Set: ID Mapper

+This feature set provides a set of utilties for quickly assigning vertex colors to the selected faces of mesh.
+This is done for the purpose of baking ID maps using programs like Substance Painter, Houdini, or even Blender.

+##### Supported / Planned Features

+- [x] Create ID map groups per object
+- [x] Assign created ID map groups to selected faces
+- [x] Removed created ID map groups
+    - [ ] Remove vertex color data when removing ID map groups
+- [ ] Select/Deselect faces using ID map groups
+- [ ] (Almost done) Assign a material for displaying the current ID map colors outside of vertex color mode
+- [ ] 1-click quick-bake ID maps inside of Blender

 ## Feature Set: Mesh Utilities

 ### Copy + Separate Macro